Walkway of Fame

 BOOK OF REMEMBRANCE

-Bolton Wanderers have a Book of Remembrance at Macron Stadium.
+Bolton Wanderers have a Book of Remembrance at the University of Bolton Stadium.
 An inscription for those loved ones who have passed away can be entered into the book and will then be displayed on the appropriate day, as the page is turned daily.
 The Book of Remembrance is situated outside the Community Office and can be viewed at any time of day or night.

 For anyone needing support in times of stress or sadness, the BWFC Chaplain, Phil Mason, is available to lend a listening ear.
-The ashes of loved ones can be scattered on the pitch at the Macron Stadium, arranged through the Chaplaincy, at which time a short act of remembrance will take place.
+The ashes of loved ones can be scattered on the pitch at the University of Bolton Stadium arranged through the Chaplaincy, at which time a short act of remembrance will take place.

 If you wish to speak to Phil please ring 01204 673668 or you can email firstname.lastname@example.org.